Largest Branch Network, The only MFI in Nepal Which has Covered 77 of 77 Districts of Nepal.

 Director, Representing Nabil Bank.

 The bank is headed by Chief Executive Officer (CEO) who works as Executive Chief of the bank.
 The CEO sets vision and strategies and reviews operations carefully.
-The Chief Executive Officer (CEO) supervises the departmental activities and works in closely with Deputy General Manager.
+The Chief Executive Officer (CEO) supervises the departmental activities and works in closely with Assistant General Manager.
 The bank has eight departments at its Central Office, which includes: Human Resources Management Department, General Administration Department, Operation Department, Internal Audit Department, Planning, Monitoring and Research Department, Accounts and Fund Management Department, Training and Development Department, and Information and Technology Department.
 The executives are as follows:

 Chief Executive Officer